vinny-pereira/wb/README.md

 # wb
-a web component for HDA focused applications
+a whiteboard web component for HDA focused applications